KomodoPlatform/komodo-wallet-mobile/README.md

 sh .docker/build_apk_release.sh
 ```

-You can build using docker with the following commands:
+You can also manually build using docker with the following commands:

 ```bash
 docker build -f .docker/android-sdk.dockerfile . -t komodo/android-sdk:34